Lanzhou-J/DinnerChoice/README.md

 See you next time!
 ```

-* Error handling: when input wrong selection (e.g. '7', '9' or other numbers/letters), the app will output an error message an ask the user to select from the menu again.
+* Error handling: when input wrong selection (e.g. '7', '9' or other numbers/letters), the app will output an error message an ask the user to select from the menu again.<br>
 ```
 Sorry, I don't understand.
 Please select from 1 to 6.
 ```